Group

 lias Daniil (2021)- Transient modeling and control of a table-top electrolyzer, co-supervised with Jan van Kranendonk, Zero Emission Fuels, ZEF

-Max Doorn (2020) , 3D-electrodes for organic flow electrochemistry, co-supervised by Roman Latsuzbaia, TNO
+Max Doorn (2020) , 3D-electrodes for organic flow electrochemistry, with Roman Latsuzbaia, TNO

 Niels Goos (2020) – Electrochemical reduction of CO2 to CO in a flow-through electrolyser